bitflight-devops/shell-scripts/mac_development_computer_setup/tools_to_help_on_osx_development_computer.md

 ## Benchmarking Shell functions and aliases

-### If you are using bash, you can export shell functions to directly benchmark them with hyperfine:
+### If you are using bash, you can export shell functions to directly benchmark them with hyperfine

 ```zsh
      my_function() { sleep 1; }